Visitation policies have changed at our hospitals, nursing homes and practices due to COVID-19.

 Please protect the health and safety of our patients, residents, and employees by adhering to the following guidelines:

-All visitors are screened for COVID-19 symptoms and required to wear masks.
+All visitors are screened for COVID-19 symptoms and are required to wear masks.
 Visitors are asked to remain in the room with the patient and limit travel inside the hospital to the cafeteria and vending machine areas.
-Please note: Minors currently are not permitted to visit in our hospitals.

 Specifics for each patient area include:

-- Inpatients: Patient may have one designated visitor during their stay.
+- Inpatients: Patient may have one visitor at a time during their stay.

 - Isolation patients, including suspected or confirmed COVID-19 patients: Visitation is limited to one visitor who is essential to the patient’s care.
 If visitation is allowed, the visitor should remain in the room and wear appropriate PPE.

 - Emergency department patients: One designated visitor per patient.

 - Day Surgery, ambulatory and outpatients: Visitation is limited to one visitor who is determined to be essential to the patient’s care.